+Statement of

+Steven A. Ellis

+Acting Deputy Director

+Bureau of Land Management

+Department of the Interior

+Senate Energy & Natural Resources Committee

+Subcommittee on Public Lands, Forests & Mining

-Land and Minerals Management U.S. Department of the Interior Senate Energy and Natural Resources Committee Southeast Arizona Land Exchange and Conservation Act February 9, 2012
+S. 339, Southeast Arizona Land Exchange and Conservation Act

+November 20, 2013

-Thank you for the opportunity to present testimony on the Southeast Arizona Land Exchange and Conservation Act.
-At the Committee's request, we will address both H.R.
-1904, as passed by the U.S. House of Representatives on October 26, 2011, and S. 409, as reported by the Senate Energy and Natural Resources Committee on March 2, 2010.
-Both bills provide for the exchange of a 2,422-acre parcel of U.S. Forest Service-managed land to a private company in exchange for a number of parcels within the State of Arizona for management by the U.S. Forest Service (FS) and the Bureau of Land Management (BLM).
+Thank you for the opportunity to present testimony on S. 339, the Southeast Arizona Land Exchange and Conservation Act.
+The legislation provides for the exchange of a 2,422-acre parcel of U.S. Forest Service-managed land to a private company in exchange for a number of parcels within the State of Arizona for management by the U.S. Forest Service (FS) and the Bureau of Land Management (BLM).
 Three of the private parcels are identified for transfer to the Secretary of the Interior.

-In general, the Department of the Interior (DOI) defers to the FS on the issues directly related to FS-managed lands and associated valuation issues.
+In general, the Department of the Interior (DOI) defers to the FS on issues directly related to FS-managed lands and associated valuation issues.
 We believe that the intent of the legislation is to facilitate an exchange of land with Resolution Copper Mining, LLC.
 Resolution Copper has indicated its intention to develop a copper mine near Superior, Arizona, and wishes to acquire the 2,422-acre FS parcel overlying the copper deposit as well as the Federal subsurface rights.